Kingdom of Reman: Influence and legacy

-Various namesake of areas in Hulu Perak was derived from the Patani settlers to Reman, this includes Kroh (murky), a town that derives its name from the muddy reservoir built by the Reman settlers to clean the domesticated elephants owned by the king.
-The area has been renamed as Pengkalan Hulu in 1985.
+Various namesake of areas in Hulu Perak were derived from the Patani settlers in Reman, this includes Kroh (murky), a town that derives its name from the muddy reservoir built by the Reman settlers to clean the domesticated elephants owned by the king.
+The area was renamed as Pengkalan Hulu in 1985.
 While Gerik, a major settlement established in Reman during the rule of Tuan Jagong owes its name from "Gerit", an onomatopoeia for the sounds made by the Bamboo rat, a native rodent that can be found in abundance in area.

-The Reman heritage is also widely survived in the local literature and folklore.
-Among the prominent literature that composed during the Reman period was a pantun crafted by Tuan Tok Nik Tok Leh to Raja Andak, the wife of Dato’ Seri Lela, the commander of the Perakian troops during the Perak-Reman war of 1826.
-The pantun between Tuan Tok Nik to Raja Andak narrated the forbidden love between the two parties from the two rivalling sides of the war.
-Another prominent figure of Reman oral literature includes Mengkong Dehela, a local warrior, he is a central figure that largely credited on leading and defending Reman territories.
+Reman heritage can be seen in local literature and folklore.
+Among the prominent literature composed during the Reman period was a pantun created by Tuan Tok Nik Tok Leh for Raja Andak, the wife of Dato’ Seri Lela, the commander of the Perakian troops during the Perak-Reman war of 1826.
+The pantun narrated the forbidden love between the two parties from the two rival sides of the war.
+Another prominent figure of Reman oral literature includes Mengkong Dehela, a local warrior, he is a central figure that largely credited with leading and defending Reman territories.
 Details of his epic battles are largely recorded in the local lore.

 Another visible legacy of the Reman period includes batu tanda (boundary marker), built in 1899 under the agreement between Perak and Reman, it signifies the historical border between the two states.
-The pillars still standing today despite a major border reformation in 1909, a reminder of the bygone era.
+The pillars still standing today despite a major border reformation in 1909.